-A third argument that universities sometimes use to justify their investment in commercialized spectator sports is that athletic acclaim begets public attention for the university's academic mission, which in turn pays off in quite tangible ways.
-Chief among the benefits thought to result from heightened visibility is a boost in applications for admission.
-Whether it is a Cinderella team's surprising success in the NCAA basketball tournament or the widespread recognition that comes from being a perennial football powerhouse, admissions directors believe that athletic prominence generates student applications.
+Cambridge University Press 978-1-108-42112-6 - Big-Time Sports in American Universities Charles T. Clotfelter Excerpt More Information or the widespread recognition that comes from being a perennial football powerhouse, admissions directors believe that athletic prominence generates student applications.
 But the hoped-for benefits go beyond generating a stronger pool of applicants.
 Athletic success, and the notoriety it brings, is believed also to generate more donations, as already noted, and stronger support from state and local governments.
-Buoyed by the apparent success of newly ascendant big-time football programs at institutions like the University of Connecticut, Rutgers, the University of South Florida, and Boise State, other universities, among them Georgia State and the
+Buoyed by the apparent success of newly ascendant big-time football programs at institutions like the University of Connecticut, Rutgers, the University of South Florida, and Boise State, other universities, among them Georgia State and the University of North Carolina at Charlotte, have announced in recent years their intention to launch football programs of their own.